-Stationfall and A Mind Forever Voyaging are trademarks of Infocom, Inc. Planetfall, Sorcerer, Leather Goddesses of Phobos and The Status Line are registered trademarks of Infocom, Inc. The Hitchhiker's Guide to the Galaxy is a trademark of Douglas Adams.
+Stationfall, Leather Goddesses of Phobos and A Mind Forever Voyaging are trademarks of Infocom, Inc. Planetfall and Sorcerer are registered trademarks of Infocom, Inc. The Hitchhiker's Guide to the Galaxy is a trademark of Douglas Adams.

+(c) 1987 Infocom, Inc. All rights reserved.
 Printed in U.S.A.